To view this webpage in Spanish, click here.

 To view this webpage in French, click here.

-The Silvics of North American has been the go-to reference for foresters and natural resource managers in the United States since 1965 and is considered an essential resource for understanding the fundamental silvics and species ranges of important trees species in North America.
+The Silvics of North America has been the go-to reference for foresters and natural resource managers in the United States since 1965 and is considered an essential resource for understanding the fundamental silvics and species ranges of important trees species in North America.
 While updated in 1990, the 30 plus years since have seen significant changes in species importance, improvements in understanding of species ecology, growth and genetics, and a better understanding of how climate change will impact individual species.
 Therefore, the USDA SE Climate Hub is co-leading an effort to revise this essential resource.

 Read Bringing the Silvics of North America into the 21st Century from The Forestry Source to learn more about the need for this revision and how the framework for leading this project will be structured.